CExA-project/CExA-project.github.io/content/news/2025-02-19-Eigth-Kokkos-tea-time/index.md

 title: "February 19th 2025: eigth Kokkos tea-time"
 subtitle: "Experience with Kokkos for Lattice QCD Code Bridge++"
 date: 2025-01-20
+summary: On February the 19th, Keigo Nitadori from RIKEN R-CCS will give a talk entitled "Experience with Kokkos for Lattice QCD Code Bridge++"
 links:
 #- icon_pack: fa
 #  icon: calendar